xianyinchen/creator_teach/Super Mario in Cocos Creator English.md

-# landscape game
+# Super Mario in Cocos Creator

-This tutorial demonstrates how to use CocosCreator to create a landscape game similar to Super Mario, and you will get familiar with the following components.
+This tutorial demonstrates how to use CocosCreator to design Super Mario classic game flexibly and quickly.
+The main purpose of this tutorial is to help you familiarize yourself with the usage of the following components.

 [TileMap](https://docs.cocos.com/creator/manual/en/asset-workflow/tiledmap.html)